jorgegv/rage1/doc/BTILE-DATA-DEDUPE.md

-The individual BTILE cells may also be useful by themselves alone, or in groupings that are contained in the original bigger BTILE: lets say a BTILE is composed of the 8x8 tiles ABCDEFGH, in a 4x2 layout (each double letter represents a single 8x8 cell):
+The individual BTILE cells may also be useful by themselves alone, or in groupings that are contained in the original bigger BTILE: lets say a BTILE is composed of the 8x8 tiles ABCDEFGH, in a 4x2 layout (each double letter represents a single 8x8 tile):

 ```
   AABBCCDD